isaac-mason/rapida/packages/recs/README.md

 You can use `recs` as *~more* of a pure ECS with data-only `Components` belonging to `Entities` that are managed by `Systems` with `Queries`.

-You can also optionally add behavior to `recs` `Components` for unity-like Game Objects.
+You can also optionally add behavior to Components for unity-like Game Objects.

-`recs` also contains an event system for eventing in spaces and entities.
+`recs` also contains an event system for eventing in Spaces and Entities.

 ## Getting Started